Tony! Toni! Toné!: 1988–1992: Who? and The Revival

-Their first album, Who?, produced and co-written by Denzil Foster and Thomas McElroy, was released in 1988.
-The album went gold and had several hit singles.
-The first of these, "Little Walter" went to #1 on the R&B charts.
+Their debut album, Who?, produced and co-written by Denzil Foster and Thomas McElroy, was released in 1988.
+The first single "Little Walter" went to number 1 on the R&B chart.
 The next three singles, "Born Not to Know", "Baby Doll" and "For the Love of You" were all Top 10 R&B singles.
-Who? was a modest success.
-It charted for 44 weeks on the Billboard Top Pop Albums, peaking at number 69, and produced four singles, including the R&B hit "Little Walter".
+Who? spent 44 weeks on the Billboard Top Pop Albums, peaking at number 69.
 On December 5, 1989, the album was certified gold by the Recording Industry Association of America (RIAA), for shipments of 500,000 copies in the United States.
 As of August 1993, it has sold over 700,000 copies in the US.

 Inspired by live instrumentation, turntablism, and classic soul music, Tony!
 Toni!
-Toné! recorded and produced their second album, The Revival, mostly themselves and released it in 1990 to commercial success.
-Released on May 8, 1990, by Wing Records, The Revival charted for 64 weeks on the Billboard Top Pop Albums, peaking at number 34 on the chart.
-The group's second album The Revival was released in 1990 and reached platinum status.
-The album spawned several #1 R&B hits with "It Never Rains (In Southern California)", "Feels Good", "The Blues", and "Whatever You Want" all topping the R&B charts.
-"Feels Good" was the group's first single to breach the Top 10 of the Billboard Hot 100 and went gold.
+Toné! recorded and produced their second album, The Revival, mostly themselves and released it on May 8, 1990 to commercial success.
+The Revival charted for 64 weeks on the Billboard Top Pop Albums, peaking at number 34 on the chart and reaching platinum status.
+The album spawned several number 1 R&B hits with "It Never Rains (In Southern California)", "Feels Good", "The Blues", and "Whatever You Want" all topping the R&B charts.
 The album's second single "Feels Good" was released on June 19 and certified gold on November 13 after it had shipped 500,000 copies.
 The single topped the R&B chart for two weeks and reached number nine on the Billboard Hot 100 in the fall of 1990, going on to sell over one million copies.
+"Feels Good" was the group's first single to breach the Top 10 of the Billboard Hot 100.
 In late 1990, the album's fourth single "It Never Rains (In Southern California)" became a number-one R&B hit and also peaked at number 34 on the Hot 100.